 \subsection{Mathematical formulation}

-The environment in our benchmarks adheres to Markov Decision Process (MDP, \cite{sutton_reinforcement_2018}), which is often used as a discrete basis for reinforcement learning scenarios.
+The environment in the benchmarks adheres to the Markov Decision Process (MDP, \cite{sutton_reinforcement_2018}), which is often used as a discrete basis for reinforcement learning scenarios.
 It is defined as a set of states $S$, actions $A$, a transition function $T: S \times A \rightarrow S'$, a reward function $R: S \times A \rightarrow R$.

-The agents interact with the environment each timestep $t \in \mathbf{T}$, by accepting an observation from the current state $s \in S$, takes an action $a \in A$ based on this.
+The agents interact with the environment each timestep $t \in \mathbf{T}$, by accepting an observation from the current state $s \in S$, and taking an action $a \in A$ based on this.
 The environment then transitions to the next state $s'$, which is drawn from the distribution $T(s, a)$.